快猫短视频

 A risk factor is anything that increases your chance of getting a disease, such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person's age or family history, can't be changed.

-But having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And some people who get the disease may have few or no known risk factors.
+Having a risk factor, or even several risk factors, does not mean that you will get the disease.
+Some people who get the disease may have few or no known risk factors.

-Several factors can increase a person's chance of getting a hepatocellular carcinoma (HCC).
+Several factors can increase a person's chance of getting hepatocellular carcinoma (HCC), the most common type of liver cancer.

 Sex

-Hepatocellular carcinoma is much more common in men than in women.
+Liver cancer is more common in men than in women.
 Much of this is probably because of behaviors affecting some of the risk factors described below.
-The fibrolamellar subtype of HCC is more common in women.

 Race/ethnicity

-In the United States, Asian Americans and Pacific Islanders have the highest rates of liver cancer, followed by Hispanic and Latino, American Indians, Alaska Natives, African Americans, and White individuals.
+In the United States, Asian Americans and Pacific Islanders have the highest rates of liver cancer, followed by people who are Hispanic and Latino, American Indian and Alaska Native, African American, and White.

 Chronic viral hepatitis

 Worldwide, the most common risk factor for liver cancer is chronic (long-term) infection with hepatitis B virus (HBV) or hepatitis C virus (HCV).
-These infections lead to cirrhosis of the liver and are responsible for making liver cancer the most common cancer in many parts of the world.
+These infections lead to liver damage and are responsible for making liver cancer the most common cancer in many parts of the world.

-HBV and HCV can spread from person to person through sharing contaminated needles (such as in drug use), unprotected sex, or childbirth.
-They can also be passed on through blood transfusions, although this is very rare in the United States since blood products are tested for these viruses.
-In developing countries, children sometimes contract hepatitis B infection from prolonged contact with family members who are infected.
+HBV and HCV can spread from person to person through sharing contaminated needles (such as during IV drug use), unprotected sex, or childbirth.
+These viruses can also be passed on through blood transfusions, although this is very rare in the United States since blood products are tested for these viruses.
+In developing countries, children sometimes get infected with hepatitis B from prolonged contact with family members who are infected.

-HBV is more likely to cause symptoms, such as a flu-like illness and jaundice (a yellowing of the eyes and skin).
+HBV is more likely to cause symptoms, such as a flu-like illness and jaundice (a yellowing of the whites of the eyes and skin).
 But most people recover completely from HBV infection within a few months.
 Only a very small percentage of adults become chronic carriers (and have a higher risk for liver cancer).
-Infants and small children who become infected have a higher risk of becoming chronic carriers.
+Infants and young children who become infected have a higher risk of becoming chronic carriers.

 HCV, on the other hand, is less likely to cause symptoms.
 But most people with HCV develop chronic infections, which are more likely to lead to liver damage or even cancer.